snail007/gmc/README.md

 <img src="/doc/images/logo.png" width="300" height="auto"/>

 # GMC
-GMC , full name is golang Mellivora capensis framework.
-The golang  web framework  but not only web framework.
+GMC is a powerful and flexible golang web framework, but it's not only a web framework.
+It's full name is golang Mellivora capensis framework.

 ## Attention